mikemcbride/dotfiles/README.md

 ### Theme

-I built a terminal theme that works with both Terminal.app and iTerm 2.
+I built a terminal theme that works with both Terminal.app and iTerm 2, which is what I use for this.
+It works really nicely with the prompt.
 Head [here](/mmcbride1007/electron-terminal-colors) for instructions on how to install that.

 I also recommend the [Hack font](http://sourcefoundry.org/hack/).
 It's an open source monospace font designed specifically for source code.
 It's super legit :fire: :fire: